-1 THEN Aḏam and Ḥawwah stood up in the cave and prayed the whole of that night until the morning dawned.
-And when the sun was risen they both went out of the cave; their heads wandering from heaviness of sorrow, and they not knowing whither they went.
+1 Then Aḏam and Ḥawwah stood up in the cave and prayed the entire night until the morning dawned.
+And when the sun came up they both went out of the cave.
+Their minds were wandering from the heaviness of sorrow and they didn’t know where they were going.

-2 And they walked thus unto the southern border of the garden.
-And they began to go up that border until they came to the eastern border beyond which there was no farther space.
+2 And they walked in that condition to the southern border of the garden.
+And they began to go up that border until they came to the eastern border, which was land’s end.

-4 When Aḏam and Ḥawwah came to the eastern border of the garden–thinking in their hearts that the keruḇ was not watching–as they were standing by the gate as if wishing to go in, suddenly came the keruḇ with a flashing sword of fire in his hand; and when he saw them, he went forth to kill them.
-For he was afraid lest Elohim should destroy him if they went into the garden without His order.
+4 When Aḏam and Ḥawwah thought the keruḇ was not watching they came to the eastern border of the garden.
+But as they were standing by the gate, as if they desired to go in, the keruḇ turned around as if to put them to death according to the order Elohim had given him.
+And the keruḇ suddenly came with a flashing sword of fire in his hand.
+When he saw them, he went toward them to kill them.
+For he was afraid that Elohim would destroy him if they went into the garden without Elohim’s order.

-5 And the sword of the keruḇ seemed to flame afar off.
-But when he raised it over Aḏam and Ḥawwah, the flame thereof did not flash forth.
+5 And the sword of the keruḇ seemed to shoot flames a distance away from it.
+But when he raised it over Aḏam and Ḥawwah, the flame of the sword did not flash out at them.

-6 Therefore did the keruḇ think that Elohim was favourable to them, and was bringing them back into the garden.
+6 Because of this the keruḇ thought that Elohim was approving to them and was bringing them back into the garden.
 And the keruḇ stood wondering.

-7 He could not go up to Heaven to ascertain Elohim’s order regarding their getting into the garden; he therefore abode standing by them, unable as he was to part from them; for he was afraid lest they should enter the garden without leave from Elohim, who then would destroy him.
+7 He could not go up to the shamayim to ascertain Elohim’s order regarding Aḏam and Ḥawwah’s entering the garden so continued to stand by them, unable to leave them because he was afraid that if they should enter the garden without permission Elohim would destroy him.

-9 At that time the heavens and the earth shook; and other keruḇim came down from shamayim to the keruḇ who guarded the garden, and saw him amazed and silent.
+9 Then, the shamayim and the earth shook, and another keruḇim came down from the shamayim to the keruḇ who guarded the garden, and saw him amazed and silent.

-10 Then, again, other messengers came down nigh unto the place where Aḏam and Ḥawwah were.
-They were divided between joy and sorrow.
+10 Then, again, other messengers came down close to the place where Aḏam and Ḥawwah were.
+And the keruḇim were split between joy and sorrow.

-11 They were glad, because they thought that Elohim was favourable to Aḏam, and wished him to return to the garden; and wished to restore him to the gladness he once enjoyed.
+11 They were joyous because they thought that Elohim was approving to Aḏam, and wished him to return to the garden and wished to return him to the gladness he once enjoyed.

-12 But they sorrowed over Aḏam, because he was fallen like a dead man, he and Ḥawwah; and they said in their thoughts, “Aḏam has not died in this place; but Elohim has put him to death, for his having come to this place, and wishing to get into the garden without His leave.”
+12 But they were sorrowful over Aḏam because he was fallen like a dead man, he and Ḥawwah.
+And they said to themselves, “Aḏam has not died in this place, but Elohim has put him to death for coming to this place and wishing to enter the garden without His permission.”